You'll only need the following to get started:

 And that's all.
 The admin panel of Storywise is available at https://your.address.example.com/admin

-, and you can login using the credentials you configured in the steps above (USERNAME, and PASSWORD).
+, and you can login using the credentials you configured in the steps above (STORYWISE_USERNAME, and STORYWISE_PASSWORD).

 Instructions to embed the analytics script into your website are available under the info tab inside the storywise admin (step above): https://your.address.example.com/admin